scott-anderson-wc/cs210pub/syllabus.md

 ## Gradescope

-I plan to use [Gradescope](https://www.gradescope.com/) to grade assignments.
+I may use [Gradescope](https://www.gradescope.com/) to grade assignments.
 That will involve an extra step of submitting a document to Gradescope.
 Please keep that in mind.

 ## Exam

-There will be a midterm exam before Spring break, when I'm away at an education conference.
+There will be a midterm exam.
+It will be a paper and pencil exam in which you'll solve some problems that the assignments will prepare you for.
+Yes, there will be some coding on the exam.
+I'll definitely grade the exam using Gradescope.

 ## Final Project